Spencer Cavendish, 8th Duke of Devonshire: Military service

-He served part-time as captain in the Duke of Lancaster's Own Yeomanry from 1855 to 1873, and was honorary colonel of the 3rd (Militia) Battalion of the Derbyshire Regiment from 1871 and of the 2nd Sussex Artillery Volunteers from 1887.
+He served part-time as a captain in the Duke of Lancaster's Own Yeomanry from 1855 to 1873, and when the 6th Duke of Devonshire raised the 2nd Derbyshire Militia (Chatsworth Rifles) in 1855, he was commissioned as its major.
+He was appointed honorary colonel of the regiment (later the 3rd (2nd Derbyshire Militia) Battalion, Sherwood Foresters, from 1871 and of the 2nd Sussex Artillery Volunteers from 1887.